rrodkin/devart-template/project_summary.md

 ##Link to Prototype

-The <a href=“http://artifish.memeticarts.com”>functional prototype</a> is live!
-This will currently run in your browser, but you need to <a href=“https://unity3d.com/webplayer”>download the Unity Plugin</a> first.
+The [functional prototype](http://artifish.memeticarts.com) is live!
+This will currently run in your browser, but you need to [download the Unity Plugin](https://unity3d.com/webplayer) first.

 Here’s a quick rundown of the key commands, as I don’t have all the info up on the site yet: